25.13 Inline Assembly

 unsafe

-because the compiler cannot check assembly code.
+because the compiler cannot check the assembly code.

 25.13.3 Best Practices and Considerations